 3) the Media Related Information as defined in clause 22.2.

-The Media Related Informtion shall be encrypted between the HTTP server and the HTTP client in the UPF.
+The Media Related Information shall be encrypted between the HTTP server and the HTTP client in the UPF.

 Editor's Note: Details about format, encoding and encryption are to be further specified.